What to Do if Your Dog is Stung by a Bee or a Wasp

 This means a bee can only sting once, but the stinger may be harder to remove.
 A wasp or hornet stinger, while not barbed, can sting multiple times and can be much more painful and potentially dangerous.

-Where Are Dogs Most Likely to Be Stung by a Bee or Wasp?
+Where Are Dogs Most Likely to Be Stung By a Bee or Wasp?

 Dogs are often stung on the feet as they inadvertently step on the insect.
 Other common places for a dog to be stung by a wasp or bee is the nose or mouth.
 Stings generally cause irritation and swelling which is usually mild and rarely a problem if it occurs on the skin surface.
 However, if your dog swallows or inhales a bee and is stung at the back of their throat, the resultant swelling could potentially block their airway.
 Monitor your dog to make sure they don’t have an allergic reaction.

-Dog Stung by Wasp or Bee Symptoms
+Dog Stung By Wasp or Bee Symptoms

 If your dog’s been stung by a wasp or bee, there are certain symptoms they’ll likely demonstrate, including: